michaelneale/goose-perception/PERSONALITY_SYSTEM.md

 The avatar now supports different **actual personalities** - not just different work styles, but genuinely distinct characters with unique traits, quirks, and ways of seeing the world.
 Each personality brings its own entertaining perspective to your work!

+## 📬 Message Queue System

+**New Enhancement**: The avatar now uses a sophisticated message queue system to ensure smooth, reliable messaging:

+- **📋 Sequential Display**: Messages are queued and shown one at a time, preventing overlaps and conflicts
+- **🔄 Smart Deduplication**: Identical messages are automatically filtered out to avoid spam
+- **⚡ Priority System**: Actionable messages get higher priority and jump to the front of the queue
+- **⏱️ Smooth Transitions**: 2-second spacing between messages for better readability
+- **🧵 Thread Safety**: All UI operations are properly synchronized to prevent Qt timer conflicts

+**Benefits**:
+- ✅ No more competing messages hiding behind each other
+- ✅ No more frozen UI during heavy activity
+- ✅ No more Qt timer threading errors in logs
+- ✅ Smooth, predictable message flow
+- ✅ Eliminates message spam and duplicates

+This completely resolves the competing message problems that could occur when multiple background processes tried to show messages simultaneously.

 ## 🎭 Available Personalities

 ### 🌧️ Melancholic